African art > African mask, tribal art, primitive art > Idoma mask

 Royal lineage members of their oglinye society, glorifying courage, wear masks and crests during funerals and festivities.
 They also produce fertility statues with bleached faces and showing incised teeth.

 Janiform crests are generally exhibited at the funerals of notables.

-Members of the male Kwompten society, meanwhile, used statues named goemai in healing rituals.
+Members of the male Kwompten society, on the other hand, used statues named goemai as part of healing rituals.